vgarmes/vgarmes.github.io/src/content/blog/understanding-react-server-components.md

 }
 ```

 Similarly to the `render` method, `renderToString` will recursively render all the components in `App` all the way down resulting in HTML code in string format.
-Please note that the HTML is simplified to the maximum for this example.
-In a real-life scenario, it would contain additional elements such as <script> tags to fetch the JavaScript bundle.
+Even though more sophisticated approaches that support features like streaming are currently in use, this gives us an idea of how SSR works.

 This approach has the advantage that the user can start viewing the content as soon as the HTML is received, even while the JavaScript is still loading, making the application more responsive.
 Once the JavaScript has loaded, React makes the page interactive through a process called "hydration".
 During this process, React performs a render to determine the shape of the component tree and set up all of the interactivity, such as event listeners.
 As opposed to client-side rendering, this render is not used to create all of the DOM nodes, as they already exist from the server, but rather to integrate with the existing DOM.